NaiemaElsaadi/Json-sentiment/README.md

 ## Getting Started

 - Before we begin, make sure you have the necessary dependencies installed in your Python environment.
-If you haven't already, you'll need to install spaCy and spaCy NLP  using the following command:
+- If you haven't already, you'll need to install spaCy and spaCy NLP  using the following command:
-`python -m pip install requests`
+<br>`python -m pip install requests`
-`python -m pip install spacy`
+<br>`python -m pip install spacy`
-`python -m pip install spacytextblob`
+<br>`python -m pip install spacytextblob`
 - Install them into our active virtual environment.
 - Use an import statement in our Python.
 - Spelling and capitalization matters